Ray-Sun/api-test-wg/README.md

 # Before

-Make sure you have npm
+Make sure you have nodejs&npm

 # Run Test